PRESTRESSED CONCRETE BRIDGE DESIGN - 2022/3

 Prerequisites / Co-requisites

-An introduction to the prestressing, its history, and various methods of prestressing are discussed in Unit 1.
-Unit 2 deals with the properties of materials used for prestressing and an introduction to the actions, and their combinations, pertinent to bridges.
+The contents of this module are organised in eight units.
+Unit 1 covers fundamentals of prestressing, its history, and various methods of prestressing are discussed .
+Unit 2 deals with the properties of materials used for prestressing and provides an introduction to the actions, and their combinations, pertinent to bridges.
 Ways of calculating the flexural strength of a section at the serviceability limit state are detailed in Units 3 and 4 for simple and continuous members respectively.
 A detailed account of possible types of prestress losses and their quantification is carried out in Unit 5.
 The flexural analysis and design of prestressed members at ULS are the subject of Unit 6.
 Unit 7 deals with the principles and design methods for shear forces in prestressed members.
-The effects on presstressed members resulting from method of construction and prestressing technique is dealt with in unit 8.
+The effects on presstressed members resulting from method of construction and prestressing technique is dealt with in Unit 8.

 Many construction methods have been developed for short, medium, and long (single and multiple) span prestressed concrete bridges.
 These will be explained in some detail in Unit 9 and 10 and illustrated by reference to actual contracts.